 Ofsted-rated outstanding St Joseph's college pulled out of taking over a struggling nearby school in Stoke-on-Trent because of its costly PFI.

-Governors said the deal was "too risky", despite the takeover being approved in principle and the council offering the school an "unprecedented" £1.5 million A Department for Education spokesperson said it was "disappointed" that it could not find a sponsor for the Durham federation "at this time".
+Governors said the deal was "too risky", despite the takeover being approved in principle and the council offering the school an "unprecedented" £1.5 million sweetener.

+A Department for Education spokesperson said it was "disappointed" that it could not find a sponsor for the Durham federation "at this time".
 An interim executive board is in place at the schools.

 The DfE spokesperson added: "We are now working closely with Durham local authority and the Durham federation interim executive board to formulate a new plan for the schools."

-Flagship scheme runs aground with 24 teachers on board FREDDIE WHITTAKER @FCDWHITTAKER After six months media coverage, two freedom of information requests and the involvement of the Information Commissioner's Office, the government has finally admitted just 14 teachers were recruited on to the flagship National Teaching Service by its closing date.
+Flagship scheme runs aground with 24 teachers on board

+After six months media coverage, two freedom of information requests and the involvement of the Information Commissioner's Office, the government has finally admitted just 14 teachers were recruited on to the flagship National Teaching Service by its closing date.

 Documents released by the government in response to a parliamentary question by the former shadow education secretary Lucy Powell also show that 13 of the scheme's participants withdrew their applications in the doomed project that cost more than £200,000 to run.

 The government has now confirmed it will scrap the programme, a move widely expected across the schools community.

 Originally launched as a flagship proposal before the 2015 general election, Schools Week revealed in June (see front page, right) that it was having difficulties in recruiting teachers willing to be parachuted into struggling schools across England, starting with 100 in the north west.
-The scheme was delayed several times, with the Department for Education (DfE) pushing back its start date from September to January.

-Now, the department has revealed that of 116 applications, just 54 job offers were made, and only 14 had accepted by the official closing date.
+The scheme was delayed several times, with the Department for Education (DfE) pushing back its start date from September Now, the department has revealed that of 116 applications, just 54 job offers were made, and only 14 had accepted by the official closing date.
 A further 10 were accepted after the August deadline.

+to January.

 In a letter to Powell, Nick Gibb, the schools minister, said teachers would continue to be matched with schools involved in the pilot, but that further roll-out would not go ahead.

 His letter also revealed that the government has so far spent £205,000 of its £1.43 million budget for the pilot.
-It is not known if there will be further Powell told Schools Week that the scheme was a "laudable aim", but accused ministers of "taking their eye off the ball".
+It is not known if there will be further costs.

+Powell told Schools Week that the scheme was a "laudable aim", but accused ministers of "taking their eve off the ball".

 "Getting the best teachers into poor performing schools is vital to close the attainment gap and boost social mobility," she said.
 "However ministers do not have the courage of their convictions to see it through, which is disappointing."

 In the letter, Gibb said the department had been "pleased" with the level of interest in the pilot and the calibre of candidates.
 His disclosure follows a lengthy battle to get the DfE to reveal recruitment figures for the scheme.
+As reported this month by Schools Week, the department had sought to avoid disclosing the figures by claiming that it had plans to publish them in the future.